 In Jim Wells County, the town site was part of the Ventana Ranch.
-When the railroad reached the area in 1889, ranch owners donated land to the railroad for a stop on the ranch.
-In 1908, 2,500 acres of land were cut from the ranch lands for the development of the town, which was named for the citrus industry in the Lower Rio Grande Valley.?
+In 1889, ranch owners donated land to the railroad for a stop.
+In 1908, 2,500 acres of land were cut from the ranch lands for the development of the town, which was named for the Lower Rio Grande Valley citrus industry.

 Year-round hunting opportunities abound.
 Nearby lakes and the Texas coast provide excellent boating and fishing facilities.

 These are photos of Orange Grove.
 Explore more Texas To-Dos for inspiration for your next trip!

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.